MicrosoftDocs/msix-docs/msix-src/packaging-tool/create-other-installer.md

 - If you're not done, click **No, I'm not done**.
 You'll be taken back to the last page to where you can launch applications, install or copy other files, and dlls/executables.
 ## Create package
 - Provide a location to save the MSIX package.
-- By default, packages are saved in local app data folder.
+- The default save location is the desktop.
 - You can define the default save location in Settings menu.
-- If you'd like to continue to edit the content and properties of the package before saving the MSIX package, you can select “Package editor” and be taken to package editor.
+- If you'd like to continue to edit the content and properties of the package before saving the MSIX package, you can select **Package editor** and be taken to [package editor]("https://docs.microsoft.com/en-us/windows/msix/packaging-tool/package-editor")
-- If you prefer to sign the package with a pre-made certificate for testing, browse to and select the certificate.
 - Click **Create** to create the MSIX package.

 You'll be presented with the pop up when the package is created.
-This pop up will include the name, publisher, and save location of the newly created package.
+This pop up will include the name, publisher, save location of logs and save location of the newly created package.
 You can close this pop up and get redirected to the welcome page.
 You can also select package editor to see and modify the package content and properties.